|Basic information||Name: Sołtmany|

 Geochemistry: Olivine Fa25.6; low-Ca pyroxene Fs21.9Wo1.5; high-Ca pyroxene En46.6Fs8.8Wo44.6; feldspar Ab85Or5An10; kamacite Fe 95.87, Ni 5.23, Co 0.74 wt%; troilite Fe 50.23, S 49.69 wt%.
 Accessory: chromite, Fe-Cl apatite, metallic Cu in taenite.

 Specimens: 65g at USil (type specimen).
 Also 120 g at UTWroc.

 USil: Faculty of Earth Sciences, University of Silesia, Bedzinska 60, 41-200 Sosnowiec, Poland; Website (institutional address; updated 9 Nov 2012)

 UTWroc: Wroclaw University of Technology, Faculty of Geoengineering Mining and Geology, Institute of Minings, Wybrzeze Wyspianskiego 27, 50-370 Wroclaw, Poland (institutional address)

-This is the only approved meteorite from Suwalki, Poland
+This is 1 of 2 approved meteorites from Suwalki, Poland